wwkimball/rspec-puppet-yaml/README.md

 (else `rake` won't find your tests, YAML or otherwise).
 However, these files now need only two lines of Ruby code (usually) and no RSpec code.
 You'll still require your `spec_helper` as always, and then just call the global-scope entry-point function to parse your YAML into RSpec.
+The function shown here expects to receive the fully-qualified path and name of your `*_spec.rb` file, not your YAML file.
+The function will search for your YAML files based on the automatic value of the `__FILE__` variable.

 For example: